Adam Duvall Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.3 K/9, the worst in MLB.
+- The Tigers pitching staff ranks last in the league with a collective 5.9 strikeouts per nine innings.

-- The Tigers have the 27th-ranked team ERA across all league pitching staffs (6.20).
+- The Tigers' 7.20 team ERA ranks 29th among all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs given up (11 total, 1.6 per game).
+- Tigers pitchers combine to allow the fifth-most home runs in baseball (15 total, 1.9 per game).

-- Wentz (0-1) makes the start for the Tigers, his second of the season.
+- Boyd (0-0) takes the mound for the Tigers to make his second start of the season.

-- In his last time out on Sunday, the left-hander tossed 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday, the lefty threw 4 1/3 innings against the Houston Astros, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.